Blink-182 Tour

 The Untitled Album Tour was a concert tour by American rock band Blink-182 in support of the group's untitled fifth studio album (2003).
 The arena and amphitheater began December 2, 2003 in Toronto and concluded December 16, 2004 in Dublin, Ireland.
 Support acts over the course of the tour included The Nervous Return, Motion City Soundtrack, Brand New, Gyroscope, Cypress Hill, Taking Back Sunday, Fall Out Boy, the Used, and Sparta.
 It was the band's final tour before their initial disbandment from 2005 to 2009.

+The tour was organized in support of the band’s fifth studio album and included the band's first performances for troops stationed in the Persian Gulf and Bahrain, marking their only visits to the Middle East.
+The tour also featured extended runs in Australia, as well as the band’s first-ever concerts in Mexico and Japan.
+The tour grossed $14.4 million from 42 concerts that drew more than 421,000 fans, according to Billboard Boxscore.